marcellomontemagno/react-ufo/README.md

 ```

-in the previous example `_data` is set to null anytime a new request is started while `data` is only valued when a request is completed.
+In the previous example `_data` is set to null anytime a new request is started while `data` is only valued when a request is completed.

 ### Debouncing requests